Jonnyauk/Wonderflux/README.md

 help avoid repetition of code.

 An example is loop-content.php - used to display the main content of your site.
-Instead of repeating common CSS classes and layout, just edit this one file, or see below on extending with 'location awareness' for more complex configurations.
+Instead of repeating common CSS classes and layout just edit this one file, or see below on optionally extending with *location awareness* for more complex configurations.

 If you have not worked with theme frameworks, parent themes or get_template_part() before - welcome to the future of WordPress